rhnfzl/reddit-stash/README.md

 #### GitHub Action Installation (Recommended)

-**Note:** The following process requires the [Dropbox App setup](#setting-up-dropbox-app).
-The GitHub Actions workflow runs the script every 2 hours during peak hours (6:00-21:00 UTC) and twice during off-peak hours (23:00 and 3:00 UTC), uploading the files to Dropbox.
+**Note:** Cloud storage is optional.
+To use Dropbox, see the [Dropbox App setup](#setting-up-dropbox-app).
+To use AWS S3 instead, see [Setting Up AWS S3](#setting-up-aws-s3).
+The GitHub Actions workflow runs the script every 2 hours during peak hours (6:00-21:00 UTC) and twice during off-peak hours (23:00 and 3:00 UTC), syncing files to your configured cloud storage.
 The workflow is defined in `.github/workflows/reddit_scraper.yml`.

 1. **Fork this repository**.